-This ebook, An Alexander Technique Approach to Walking Effortlessly, is published in a PDF format.
-It is very detailed and practical, and it will give you the physical tools you need to take the limits off of your ability to create the walking technique you want without sacrificing your body.
+This ebook, Tai Chi and the Alexander Technique Principles of Good Body Use, is published in a PDF format.
+It is very detailed and practical, and it will give you the physical tools you need to take the limits off of your ability to do tai chi with ease, elegance, poise, and released joints.

 This ebook is also for sale on all AMAZON websites in a KINDLE format.

 Located in Albuquerque, New Mexico, U.S.A.
 (MOVEMENT THERAPY)